Vonng/pigsty/app/supabase/README.md

 Supabase stateless part is managed by `docker-compose`, the [`docker-compose`](docker-compose.yml) file we use here is a simplified version of [github.com/supabase/docker/docker-compose.yml](https://github.com/supabase/supabase/blob/master/docker/docker-compose.yml).

 Everything you need to care about is in the [`.env`](.env) file, which contains important settings for supabase.
-It is already configured to use the `pg-meta`.`supa` database by default, You have to change that according to your actual deployment.
+It is already configured to use the `pg-meta`.`postgres` database by default, You have to change that according to your actual deployment.

 ```bash
 POSTGRES_PASSWORD=DBUser.Supa       # supabase dbsu password (shared by multiple supabase biz users)